The CDCM bridges the divide between laboratory discovery and translation to patients in clinical trials

-The Center for Definitive and Curative Medicine (CDCM) is a joint initiative of the Stanford University School of Medicine, Stanford Health Care and Stanford Children’s Health.
+The Center for Definitive and Curative Medicine (CDCM) is the translational arm of the Institute for Stem Cell Biology and Regenerative Medicine.
+The CDCM was established as a joint initiative of the Stanford University School of Medicine, Stanford Health Care and Stanford Children’s Health.
 It is co-directed by Drs.
 Maria Grazia Roncarolo, Anthony Oro, and Matthew Porteus.

 Why Stanford University?

 A number of distinguishing features make Stanford particularly well-positioned to succeed